 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as an Instructional Coordinator are usually higher in their Social, Investigative, and Enterprising interests.
+Compared to most occupations, those who work as an Instructional Coordinator are usually higher in their Social, Investigative, and Artistic interests.

 Instructional Coordinators typically have very strong Social interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.